krecicki/memecoin.watch/README.md

 ## Early Warning Scanner
 This scanner independently looks for specific patterns before major moves.

+The Raydium Early Scanner is a specialized monitoring system designed to catch emerging memecoin momentum on Solana before major price movements occur.
+By analyzing trading patterns across Raydium's pools, the scanner identifies legitimate buying pressure through a sophisticated scoring system that evaluates consecutive buys, volume ratios, and price step patterns.
+The system filters out common manipulation attempts by checking wallet age, bundle patterns, and token properties.

+What sets this scanner apart is its focus on frozen tokens and legitimate wallet activity, helping separate real retail buying momentum from typical bot manipulation.
+Using expensive highspeed RPC endpoints & WSS, the system processes recent transactions in real-time while maintaining careful rate limiting to ensure consistent monitoring.
+Key metrics like buy ratios, consecutive order patterns, and price step analysis are combined into a weighted scoring system that has been trained on millions of historical memecoin trades to identify genuine pump setups before they become obvious to the broader market.

 **Key Features:**
 - Score calculation (0-10) based on multiple indicators
 - Buy sequence analysis